scaleoutsystems/tee-serve/README.md

 $ bin/launch.sh
 ```

 This is going to build and start a container with all of the required dependencies to build and run the codebase.
-When you are done with it you can exit the environment by running `exit`.

 ## Building the binaries